Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

 <br/>
 ## Example
-Let's try this idea with our example graph.
+Let's try this idea with our example graph and an adjacency matrix.

  - Take node 0 and node 1.
  - Node 1 points at node 0, so 0 may be a hole.